|

 Ms. Galeano-Popp

-resigned from the Forest Service in April 1998 following a six-month-long dispute over the evaluation of grazing allotments containing federally listed species.
-Since leaving the Forest Service she has worked as a consult on energy-related projects, and has done land management planning for the
+from the Forest Service in April 1998 following a six-month-long dispute over the evaluation of grazing allotments containing federally listed species.
+Since that time she has consulted on energy-related projects, and has performed land management planning for the

 BLM.

-Renee Galeano-Popp speaks about the harm to coyotes, foxes, and mountain lions resulting from predator control carried out on behalf of ranchers by the US government.
+In this video, Renee Galeano-Popp speaks about the harm to coyotes, foxes, and mountain lions resulting from predator control carried out on behalf of ranchers by the US government’s Wildlife Services (formerly known as “Animal Damage Control”).

 |